TheFirstQuestion/resume-parser/README.md

 ### Prerequisites

-The things you need to use the software and how to install them.

-### Installation

 1. Clone the repo:

     ```sh
     git clone https://github.com/TheFirstQuestion/resume-parser.git
     ```

-2. Install dependencies:
+2. Install dependencies via `pip` / `conda` / `mamba`:

     ```sh
-    mamba install textract nltk tqdm pandas
+    textract nltk tqdm pandas
     ```

-3. Run `setup.py` (once, ever) to download and generate necessary files:
+3. Run `setup.py` to download and generate necessary files:

     ```sh
     python setup.py
     ```

+<p align="right">(<a href="#top">back to top</a>)</p>

+### Running

+1. Edit the terms lists (in `/terms_of_interest`) to suit your needs.
+Each line represents a concept, so each new term should be on a new line.
+Synonyms of the term should be comma-separated on the same line; their counts will be combined in the output.
+The terms are divided into different files for convenience only.

-4. Edit the config section at the top of the script to suit your needs.
+2. Edit the config section at the top of the script to suit your needs.

     | Variable  | Usage | Suggested Value |
     | --------  | ------------------- | --------------------- |